miracuse/miracuse.github.io/docs/gameplay/skills.md

 {% include skill_list.html %}

 Almost anything you do in-game will fall under one of the eight Skills.
 The level of success depends on a combination of luck and your character's Skill levels.
+More details and examples of use can be found [here](../more/skills/index.html).

 ##### Rolling Skills